antonzhukov/go-alien-invasion/README.md

 1. There's a slice of cities in the CityMap.
 It is required only for aliens to disembark at a random city from this list.
 The bad thing about this slice is that we need to maintain the actual list of cities, which causes O(n) run everytime we destroy a city.
-Honestly, the other way to randomly pick a city is start a `for` cycle and it will give us the random city.
+Honestly, the other way to randomly pick a city is start a `for` cycle on a map and it will give us the random city.
 But with `rand` package I wanted to make it more explicit.